-Last updated: 28 February 2018 – information will be added as announced, bookmark this page and check back for regular updates from our team of Immigration Experts on how this affects you, your family and your business.
+Last updated: 18 May 2018 – information on the UK leaving the EU will be added as announced, bookmark this page and check back for regular updates from our team of Immigration Experts on how this affects you, your family and your business.

 The UK’s exit negotiations from the EU continue, proposals have been suggested by both parties and are due to be discussed further in 2018.
 An agreement has been reached on the rights of EU citizens.
 Check back regularly for the latest information.